Note: From 31st March 2021 I will unfortunately be suspending tuition until further notice.

 If students are interested in a more formal course of study through ABRSM grades I am happy to arrange that.
 For more advanced students I can work with them on arrangements, music theory and composition.
 I can also cover some of the techniques and altered tunings used by the current breed of contemporary acoustic guitar players.

 Lesson fees etc.

-I generally teach from home but can visit students at their own homes by arrangement.
-Lessons are weekly, or fortnightly, to suit the student and are £27 per hour or £19 for 40 minutes; the shorter lessons often suit beginners.
-Tuition is paid for in advance with an initial block of 3 lessons; in my experience it’s difficult for students to get much value out of less than 3 lessons.
-Additional lessons or a longer course of study can of course be arranged as necessary.
+I teach from home, or by Skype/FaceTime etc., and lessons are weekly, or fortnightly, to suit the student.
+Lesson fees are £27 per hour or £19 for 40 minutes.
+Tuition is paid for in advance with an initial block of 3 lessons as in my experience it’s difficult for students to get much value out of less than 3 lessons.
+Additional lessons, or a longer course of study, can of course be arranged as necessary.
 Cancellations, or rescheduled lessons, are free if I am given 24 hours, or more, notice.
 Otherwise the full lesson rate is charged.
 ‘No shows’ are similarly charged.
 My strong preference is to teach from my home but in exceptional circumstances I can arrange student home visits.
 Home visits incur an additional charge based on my hourly rate and on the travel time involved.

 People have busy lives so I offer lessons during weekday evenings and Saturday mornings in addition to normal weekday daytimes.

 If you are interested in becoming a better guitar player and musician then I’d love to hear from you.

 or email me Steve Bowles